 Aix-en-Provence is known as the City of a Thousand Fountains and in the early morning stillness, the sound of running water was the most peaceful way to begin the day.

-Aix-en-Provence: Market
+Aix-en-Provence: Saturday Market

 Aix-en-Provence’s Saturday market has to be the most amazing French market I have ever encountered.
-Lavender soaps, flowers of all kinds, produce enticing you to stay awhile and cook up a French feast are the usual but the Cours Mirabeau is lined with stalls selling clothing, textiles of all sorts, purses, jewellery and unique Provençal goodies.
+Lavender soaps, flowers of all kinds, and produce enticing you to stay awhile and cook up a French feast are the usual but the Cours Mirabeau is lined with stalls selling clothing, textiles of all sorts, purses, jewellery and unique Provençal goodies.
 Allow yourself plenty of browsing time and be sure to leave some extra space in your suitcase for your treasures.

 Valensole: A Must On A South Of France Itinerary

 Valensole is synonymous with lavender.
 Not just the scent of a dried bunch but endless fields of it blowing in the breeze and host to bees that are in seventh heaven!
-If you are in Provence in the summer, you just have to have Valensole on your south of France itinerary.
+If you are in Provence in the summer, you just have to have Valensole on your southern France itinerary.

 Love lavender?
 Read the full post: Lavender Fields Provence: 7 Top Tips for Visiting